 The BoVG and the respective organizer are entitled to restrict access for visitors and participants at events.
 Visitor access to public events is usually only permitted after presenting a valid entry ticket.
 For events with free admission, the number of visitors is limited on the basis of the number of visitors permitted under building laws.
 The instructions of the assigned admission and security personnel must be followed unconditionally.
 These personnel exercise the house rules within the scope of admission and within the venue for the BoVG and the organizer.

 All facilities in the venue must be used with due care and consideration.
 At the venue, everyone must behave in such a way that no one else is harmed, endangered, hindered or harassed, to an extent more than unavoidable under the circumstances.
 The distribution of printed material and advertising material outside the approved stands as well as the affixing of stickers and posters is prohibited without the prior written permission of the BoVG.
+Special regulations apply to exhibitors within their booth.

 Smoking is prohibited in the venue, this also applies to e-cigarettes.
 Relevant instructions must be observed.